How to Get Into Cornell University: The Definitive Guide

 Cornell College of Agriculture and Life Sciences supplemental essay

-Essay 2: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are not simply driven to master their discipline, but who are also passionate about doing so to serve the public good.
-Please elaborate on an experience where you had a meaningful impact on people, a community, and/or an environment of importance to you.
-(200 words)
+Essay 2: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are passionate about serving the public good.
+Please elaborate on an experience where you were able to have a meaningful impact on people, a community, and/or an environment of importance to you.
+(100 words)

 Cornell College of Arts and Sciences supplemental essay